shamit-247/Options-ML-BSM/README.md

 # Options-ML-BSM

-n computational finance and risk management, several numerical methods (e.g., finite differences, fourier methods, and Monte Carlo simulation) are commonly used for the valuation of financial derivatives.
+In computational finance and risk management, several numerical methods (e.g., finite differences, fourier methods, and Monte Carlo simulation) are commonly used for the valuation of financial derivatives.